feenkcom/gtoolkit.com/pages/about.md

             Moldable development is hard to convey in words.
 You have to experience it.
 We offer Glamorous Toolkit as free and open-source under the MIT license because we want you to experience moldable development as directly as possible.
           </p>
           <p class="lead">
             At the same time, feenk is a company.
 We fund ourselves through customer projects, but we work as an engineering research lab.
-For our customer projects we use exclusively the tools and technique we create, and these projects also act as validation.
+For our customer projects we use exclusively the tools and techniques we create, and these projects also act as validation.
           </p>
           <p class="lead">
             By the way, feenk is a word we made up and comes from feel and think.
 That's because the way we feel is as important as the way we think.